preames/public-notes/deref+nofree.rst

 Migration
 ==========

 Existing bytecode will be upgraded to the weaker non-global semantics.
-This provides forward compatibility, but does loose optimization potential.
+This provides forward compatibility, but does lose optimization potential.

 Frontends which want the point in time semantics should emit deref and not nofree.